-The Gugenheim is synonymous with what is now known as the 'Bilbao Effect' where the
+The Guggenheim is synonymous with what is now known as the 'Bilbao Effect' where the

-San Miguel are deeply involved in the cultural and music scene in Spain and the Guggenheim is just one of the culturally important institutions they collaborate with.
+San Miguel is deeply involved in the cultural and music scene in Spain and the Guggenheim is just one of the culturally important institutions they collaborate with.

-Alongside the Basque Culinary Centre in San Sebastian where we were headed to for our next experience.
+Alongside the Basque Culinary Centre in San Sebastian where we were headed for our next experience.

-The Basque Culinary Centre is a pioneering academic institute that focuses on research, innovation, promotion and education of all things gastronomic.
+The Basque Culinary Centre is a pioneering academic institution that focuses on research, innovation, promotion and education of all things gastronomic.

 We were taken around the facilities and shown some of the projects they are working on which ranged from a test kitchen working on a vegan version of chicken skin to a think tank helping to provide advances in the software systems used in the hospitality industry.

-The idea being that by improving the functionality of the hospitality industry and also by providing more accessible training around both beer and food the institute can make a direct contribution and impact to the industry as a whole.
-San Miguel are directly partnered with the centre and so can help make a lasting contribution to the gastronomic, hospitality and tourism sector in Spain.
+The idea is that by improving the functionality of the hospitality industry and also by providing more accessible training around both beer and food the institute can make a direct contribution and impact on the industry as a whole.
+San Miguel is directly partnered with the centre and so can help make a lasting contribution to the gastronomic, hospitality and tourism sector in Spain.